WHAT IS GOD’S AGAPE LOVE

 You are of your father the devil, and the desires of your father you want to do.
 He was a murderer from the beginning.

 This revelation from Jesus Christ exposes the lie that is so commonly believed: the lie that God is love, but also a murderer.
 As we have seen, God’s rule of law is the opposite of the death principle.
 The death principle is literally the taking of life, and it belongs to Satan’s rule of law, the law that is represented by the tree of the knowledge of good and evil.
 Tragically, the majority of the human race believes that the death principle is God’s principle when in reality it is Satan’s principle.
-The eternal truth about God’s agape love principle has now been revealed by the appearing of our Savior Jesus Christ, who has abolished death and brought life and immortality to light through the gospel (2 Timothy 1:10).
+The eternal truth about God’s agape love principle has now been revealed by the appearing of our Saviour Jesus Christ, who has abolished death and brought life and immortality to light through the gospel (2 Timothy 1:10).

 It was God’s purpose to remove these false concepts regarding His character by giving us Jesus Christ.
 God, the life giver, gave the pure revelation of His love through His Son, a love in which death has absolutely no place.
 Jesus came to us from the Father with the message of life and immortality, and He will give us that immortality after the resurrection:

 For God has not given us a spirit of fear, but of power and of love and of a sound mind.
-Therefore do not be ashamed of the testimony of our Lord, nor of me His prisoner, but share with me the sufferings of the gospel according to the power of God, who has saved us and called us with a holy calling, not according to our works, but according to His own purpose and grace which was given to us in Christ Jesus before time began, but has now been revealed by the appearing of our Savior Jesus Christ, who has abolished death and brought life and immortality to light through the gospel (2 Timothy 1:7-10).
+Therefore do not be ashamed of the testimony of our Lord, nor of me His prisoner, but share with me the sufferings of the gospel according to the power of God, who has saved us and called us with a holy calling, not according to our works, but according to His own purpose and grace which was given to us in Christ Jesus before time began, but has now been revealed by the appearing of our Saviour Jesus Christ, who has abolished death and brought life and immortality to light through the gospel (2 Timothy 1:7-10).

 What has God given to us in Christ Jesus before time began?
 The gift given to the human race is the knowledge that we are accepted by Him not according to our works of good and evil, which gives us a spirit of fear, but according to God’s own purpose and grace, which He now has revealed.
-What has now been revealed by the appearing of our Savior Jesus Christ is the truth about God’s character which was already in Christ Jesus before time began.
+What has now been revealed by the appearing of our Saviour Jesus Christ is the truth about God’s character which was already in Christ Jesus before time began.

-Paul’s statement, by the appearing of our Savior Jesus Christ, who has abolished death, would be a blatant lie were God to be both Creator and destroyer.
+Paul’s statement, by the appearing of our Saviour Jesus Christ, who has abolished death, would be a blatant lie were God to be both Creator and destroyer.
 How can Jesus abolish death if death is a part of the character of God?
 Isn’t God’s character eternal and unchanging?
-Further, since the appearing of our Savior Jesus Christ two thousand years ago, death is still unquestionably a reality on planet earth, is it not?
+Further, since the appearing of our Saviour Jesus Christ two thousand years ago, death is still unquestionably a reality on planet earth, is it not?
 Every human being believes that he is going to die.
 Everyone thinks he will experience death, so how has Jesus Christ abolished death?

 There is only one way in which Jesus Christ has abolished death.
 Jesus Christ has abolished death, past tense, by revealing to us that God is not the cause of death.
 When we believe the truth about God which has now been revealed by the appearing of our Savior Jesus Christ, then the statement that He has abolished death will be fulfilled.
 Only Jesus Christ has revealed the truth about God’s character, which is that He does not take life; thus Jesus has brought life and immortality to light through the gospel.